Beauty Blogs

 Dark Skin Tone

-Warm Undertone: Look for foundations with a golden or bronze tint.
+• Warm Undertone: Look for the best face foundation with a golden or bronze tint.

 Types of Foundations